Robert Hansen's house

 Eklutna Annie is Robert Hansen's first confirmed murder victim.
 To this day, she remains unidentified.

-Her skeletal remains were discovered in a wooded area near Eklutna Lake in July of 1980.
+Her skeletal remains were discovered in a wooded area near Eklutna Lake in July 1980.
 She had been stabbed in the back of the neck with a knife.

 The image above contains two forensic facial reconstructions of Annie's face, as well as the jewelry that was found on her body.